-Students majoring in social science who are not going to be teachers will complete at least 42 hours with a grade of "C" or better.
-At least 24 hours must be at the 200 level or above, of which at least nine hours must be at the 300 level.
-In this program, students have two options: a 21 hour concentration combined with an 18 hour secondary concentration, selected from the fields of economics, history, political science, psychology or sociology-anthropology OR a 21 hour concentration and two concentrations of nine hours each, selected from the above fields.
-Requirements for the 21, 18 and nine hour options are:
+Social Science majors who are not going to be teachers will complete at least 42 semester credit hours with a grade of "C" or better.
+At least 24 semester credit hours must be at the 200 level or above, of which at least 9 semester credit hours must be at the 300 level.
+In this program, students have two options: a 21 semester credit hour concentration combined with an 18 semester credit hour secondary concentration, selected from the fields of economics, history, political science, psychology, sociology-anthropology, or criminal justice OR a 21 semester credit hour concentration and two areas of study of 9 semester credit hours each, selected from the above fields.
+Requirements for the 21-, 18- and 9 semester credit hour options are: